thenewobjective/thenewobjective.github.io/_drafts/social-issues/a-laymans-view-of-covid.md

 people and ideas surrounding the pandemic I've decided to consolidate and distill what seem consistent with the reality of the situation as I see it.
 Note that I am not an expert in any field directly relevant to the topic.
 This is a living document I am using as a personal reference.
-Perhaps you'll find it informative as well.*
+Perhaps you'll find it informative as well.
+Comments and corrections welcome.*

 * TOC
 {:toc}